DanielAvdar/dev-kit-mcp-server/docs/source/usage.rst

 Usage
 =====

-This section provides information on how to use the Python Code MCP Server.
+This section provides information on how to use the Dev-Kit MCP Server.

 Command-Line Arguments
 -----------------------